WNMC-FM

 WNMC-FM (90.7 FM) is a public radio station in Traverse City, Michigan, and is licensed to the trustees of Northwestern Michigan College (NMC).
-The station has block programming, mostly jazz and blues during the daytime, Americana in the late afternoon, and rock programming at night, but also playing alternative country, world music, and electronica.
+The station has block programming, mostly jazz and blues during the daytime, Americana in the late afternoon, and rock programming at night, but also features alternative country, world music, and electronica.

 History

+The first use of WNMC traces back to Northern Michigan University, then called Northern Michigan College, in 1960.
+The first WNMC was a carrier-current student station, and was replaced by WNMU-FM, which went on the air in 1963 and adopted the NMU distinction when the university changed the name that same year.

-The station began life in 1967 as a student organization broadcasting to the dormitories at NMC as a carrier-current station.
-The move to become an FM station was started by NMC students Tod Redfern, Wayne Niebroski, Malcolm Brooks, and Dennis Panagopoulus in 1976.
-In 1979, WNMC made its FM debut at 90.9, broadcasting at a mere 10 watts, and in 1981, they boosted power again to 150 watts, covering Traverse City and approximately six miles radius of surrounding territory.
+WNMC in Traverse City began life in 1967 as a student organization broadcasting to the dormitories at NMC, also as a carrier-current station.
+The move to become an FM station was started by NMC students in 1976, and in 1979, WNMC made its FM debut at 90.9, broadcasting at a mere 10 watts.
+In 1981, WNMC boosted power again to 150 watts, covering Traverse City and approximately six miles radius of surrounding territory.

 In 1997, WNMC boosted their power once more to 600 watts and moved to its current frequency, 90.7.
-The station now broadcasts from the relay tower of WPBN-TV 7 & 4, Traverse City's NBC station.

-The station is supported by student activity fees, listener donations and business underwriting.
-Northwestern Michigan College supplies bookkeeping and fundraising as well as a space to operate from.
-The annual budget is approximately $90,000.
+The station now broadcasts from the relay tower of WPBN-TV 7 & 4, Traverse City's NBC station..
+The station is supported by listener donations and business underwriting.
+Northwestern Michigan College supplies bookkeeping and fundraising as well as studio and office space, currently in the Timoth J. Nelson Innovation Center on the NMC main campus.

 Staff

-WNMC is staffed mostly community volunteers ranging in age from 16 to 70+, from all over its service area.
-One of the station's jazz programs was once hosted by WPBN news anchor Dave Walker, who started his radio career at WKLA in Ludington, Michigan in the 1960s.

-Ben Hamper author of Rivethead currently hosts two programs on the station: Soul Possession (soul & funk), 9–11 pm Fridays and Head for the Hills (hillbilly obscurities) 10–noon on Sunday.

-Astronomer, NASA Ambassador, and former station manager Michael Foerster hosts a science feature on the Friday morning show circa 7:15 am.

-The station's only employee is Eric Hines.
-Eric was a journalist prior to being recruited for the position.
-His previous experience in radio was with WRSU-FM on the station's Radio Council.
-Eric is responsible for almost all the functions of the station.
-He even is heard on the air several times a week.
-In cheese circles Hines is famous for inventing Stringburger, a string cheese variant of the famed, pungent Limburger.
+WNMC is staffed mostly with community volunteers, as well as NMC students, and broadcasts 24 hours per day.
+Ben Hamper author of Rivethead currently hosts two programs on the station: Soul Possession (soul & funk), and Head for the Hills (hillbilly obscurities).
+Astronomer, NASA Ambassador, and former station manager Michael Foerster hosts a science feature on the Friday morning show..
+The station's only employee is General Manager Eric Hines.
+Hines was a journalist prior to being recruited for the position, with previous experience in radio was with WRSU-FM on the station's radio council.

-In recent years, the station added a morning show, hosted by Peter Strong, General Manager Eric Hines, Diane Hines, Dave Gault and several other community volunteers.
-Strong previously worked in northern Michigan radio in the early 80s and worked in Colorado not too long ago.
-The program is a mixture of news, music and chat.

-The station has recently begun automated broadcasts from 2 to 6 am, and now generally broadcasts 24 hours a day.